rheslip/M8-Headless/README.md

  Why?

-I wanted to try the M8 tracker without spending $$$ on the real deal.
-I have seen other similar projects using Raspberry Pi 4 but I figured it could be done with a Raspberry Pi Zero 2 W. This build is smaller, cheaper and consumes much less power than the other standalone M8 Headless projects I've seen.
+I wanted to try the Dirtywave M8 tracker without spending $$$ on the real deal.
+I have seen other similar projects using Raspberry Pi 4 but I figured it could be done with a Raspberry Pi Zero 2 W. This build is smaller, cheaper, consumes less power and if I do say so myself a lot more elegant than the other standalone M8 Headless projects I've seen.

- This project is relatively cheap to build ~ $150.
-It requires excellent electronic building skills and experience configuring Linux.
+ Its relatively cheap to build ~ $150.
+It requires serious electronic building skills and experience configuring Linux.

  Why Not?